adriana-icasiano/adriana-icasiano/README.md

-# I'm a CPA, Data Analyst, passionate learner and Runner #
+# I'm a CPA, Data Analyst, and Runner #
 - 👋 Hi, I’m @adriana-icasiano
 - 👀 I’m interested in Python, Database Design, Statistics and Tableau
 - 🌱 I’m currently learning about Machine Learning